cybic/git-stuff/README.md

 OS X
 ----

-To get tab clometion and gitprompt, you need this in your `.bashrc` or equivalent:
+To get tab completion and gitprompt, you need this in your `.bashrc` or equivalent:

 ```bash
   GIT_PS1_SHOWDIRTYSTATE=true